 How much should I expect to make from AdDuplex?

 AdDuplex is not a monetization platform.
 Our goal is to help you gain popularity so you can then monetize your app better using other ad networks targeted on monetization, or other ways such as in-app purchases, paid apps, etc.

 I'm already displaying ads from another network in my app.
 Can I use AdDuplex in conjunction with other networks?

 Absolutely.
 Complementing traditional commercial ad networks is one of intended uses of AdDuplex.
-We have a blog post on how to do this manually in Silverlight.
-Alternatively you can use the great Windows Phone 7 Ad Rotator control by Gergely Orosz to combine and control ads from several ad networks including AdDuplex.
-For XNA apps take a look at ImproviSoft's Ad-Network Manager with House Ads.
+We have a blog post on how to do this manually (an updated post coming soon).
+Alternatively you can use Ad Rotator meta-control to combine and control ads from several ad networks including AdDuplex.

 I've implemented your control, but I'm only getting the default AdDuplex ad.
 What am I doing wrong?